Westways Primary School

 - Any allegations of abuse of a child by a child will be treated in the same way under the same policies and procedures as if the allegation is related to abuse of a child by an adult.
 Advice will be taken from safeguarding advice line/social care regarding the allegation and possible involvement of the police and what support both children may need to receive.

-- Designated staff will receive training on at least a two yearly basis
+- Designated staff will receive training on a yearly basis

 - All staff will have an update of their basic safeguarding training every three years.